KDE/documentation-develop-kde-org/content/hig/icons/monochrome/emblem.md

 {{< /compare >}}

 16px and 22px emblem icons get a 60% opacity text colour outline to ensure contrast against various backgrounds.
-8px emblems do not recieve an outline because of their limited canvas size.
+8px emblems do not receive an outline because of their limited canvas size.

 {{< compare >}}